It’s a scandal that has all the right ingredients - celebrity, trusted institutions, entitlement, bribery and now stars potentially behind bars.

 Dr. Rettinger is available to speak with media regarding this scandal as well as the importance of education and how universities and colleges across America will need to work to rebuild trust in the institutions that have been impacted by these events.
 Simply click on his icon to arrange an interview.

-David Rettinger Associate Professor and Director for Academic Integrity Programs
+David Rettinger Professor and Director of Academic Integrity Programs